sebastian-stubenvoll/italic-hype-feed/README.md

 Also bear in mind that once requested, your filtered data will be part of your public commit history, **so if you want to hide data, adjust the settings before you enable github actions!**

+## Custom URLs
+The default configuration assumes you're hosting the page at `<yourgithubusername>.github.io/italic-hype-feed/`.
+If you're deploying at a different path, e.g. because you renamed the repository, you'll need to create a repository variable (not a secret!) called `BASE` (under `Settings -> Secrets and Variables -> Actions -> Variables`) to match your deployment path, e.g. `/my-changed-repo-name/` if you renamed the repo or `/` if you're using a custom domain.

+If you are using your own domain, you'll also want to add a repository variable called `CNAME` containing the *cname* record you used to setup your custom github pages domain, e.g. `my.domain.com`.

 # Embed this on your own website
 The layout for this web-display is fairly responsive, so you can easily embed